WP-Cassify/wp-cassify-develop/readme.txt

 * Compatible with Wordpress Access Control Plugin
 * You can choose CAS User attributes you want to populate.
 Then you can access them via PHP Session
 * Manage URL White List to bypass CAS Authentication on certain pages
+* Receive email notifications when trigger is fired (after user account creation, after user login/logout).
+* Define notifications rules based on user attributes values.
 * Network activation allowed
 * You can set Service Logout URL (Needs to have CAS Server with followServiceRedirects option configured).
 * Custom hook to perform actions just after cas authentication.
-Hook name : wp_cassify_after_cas_authentication. ( Screencast available )
+Hook name : wp_cassify_after_cas_authentication.
+(See online documentation, Screencast available)
-* Custom hook to perform custom cas server response parsing.
-Hook name : wp_cassify_custom_parsing_cas_xml_response

 == Installation ==